tatsuyafujisaki/script-cheat-sheet/markdown/batch-samples.md

 magick convert -append temp.jpg lower-left.jpg result.jpg
 ```

-# How to run a batch file in a UNC path
+# How to run a batch file from a UNC path
 ```batch
 rem Pushd %~dp0 rather than %cd% because %cd% defaults to C:\Windows when the script is on a UNC path. rem Here, %~dp0 and %cd% are as follows.